DomainDrivenArchitecture/dda-managed-ide/README.md

 The dda-managed-ide installs the following packages in addition to the packages of the managed-vm:

 * clojure
   * lein with profiles & credentials
 * java
   * custom jdk & gradle
 * java-script
   * custom nodejs, npm & yarn
 * devops
   * docker-host with configuration for bridge networking
   * aws-cli with simple credentials configuration
   * mfa tool
   * terraform
   * packer
   * mach for terraform & dda-pallet integration
   * aws-amicleaner
 * atom with plugins for
   * clojure language & repl
   * java language
   * terraform, packer, json
 * intellij
   * configure inodes for idea
+  * cursive
+  * pycharme
 * others
   * git with configuration
   * yed, argouml (uml / diagram)
   * dbvis (sql)
   * asciinema & animated gif generation
   * many more os-level tools like strace, iotop ...

 ## Usage documentation
 This crate installs and configures software on your target system.
 You can provision pre-created virtual machines (see paragraph "Prepare vm" below), standalone systems or cloud instances.

 ### Prepare vm
+There are to options to provision dda-managed-ide.
+You can provision remote over ssh or localy.
-In order to use this crate you need a running opennssh-server.
+In order to provision over ssh you need a running opennssh-server on your target.
 If you do not already have a running ssh service use the steps below to install it
 1. Install xubuntu18.04
 2. Login with your initial user and use:
 ```